 And, you also start to realize that things won’t really get that bad because you have resources available to you that would stop it from happening.
 Or, you may not think that.
 But there are resources.
 Believe me, just when I thought I was going to be living on the street a few years ago, the resources revealed themselves and I wasn’t as bad off as I thought I would be.

-So after you go all the way into the worst case scenario, come back to now and think about what might happen if you are not perfect now.
+After you go all the way into the worst-case scenario, come back to now and think about what might happen if you are not perfect now.
 Meaning, what is the direct effect of your actions if you are not perfect?
-Not the worst case scenario, but the very next thing that will happen if you are not perfect.
+Not the worst-case scenario, but the very next thing that will happen if you are not perfect.

 When you do think about how bad it could get, then think about what would really happen instead, it doesn’t seem as bad as it could be, right?